ty-elastic/k8s-otel-finance/instruqt/courses/o11y--course--field--100-logs-workflow--main/03-geo/assignment.md

 ### Saving our visualization to a dashboard

 In the meantime, this is a useful graph!
-Let's save it to a Dashboard for future use.
+Let's save it to our dashboard for future use.

 1. Click on the Disk icon in the upper-left of the resulting graph
 2. Name the visualization